Professor Andrea B. Carroll

 Mr. Jason B Nichols

-Rice & Kendig, LLC
+Rice & Kendig

 JASON NICHOLS was a shareholder at Cook, Yancey, King & Galloway practicing in the areas of business litigation, products liability, and insurance defense, but since 2021 has been practicing at Rice & Kendig.